sporeprotocol/spore-sdk/packages/core/README.md

 **Props**

-- `clusterOutPoint`: Specifies a target cluster to destroy.
+- `outPoint`: Specifies a target cluster to destroy.
 - `fromInfos`: Specifies where to collect capacity for transaction construction.
 - `config`: Specifies the config of the SDK.
 - `changeAddress`: Specifies the change cell's ownership.